dnguy078/healthcheck/README.md

 ## API:
 ### List Health Checks
-Returns a list of health checks sorted by endpoint with paging support of 10 items per page.
+Returns a list of health checks sorted by endpoint with paging support of 10 items per page. (pagination begins at 0, and sorted alphabetically by endpoint)
 ```json
 Request:
 curl http://127.0.0.1:8080/api/health/checks?page=0